 Is it Worth it to Visit Both Universal Orlando Parks?

-Visiting both parks may sound like a lot of planning and that is where a travel agent will be a life saver.
+Visiting both parks may sound like a lot of planning, and that is where a travel agent will be a lifesaver.
 They are the best way to save money and get the most out of your vacation.
-I’ve had incredible experiences working with the Vacationeer — I can’t recommend them enough, and they are one of the best in the Disney and Universal vacation planning industry.
+I’ve had incredible experiences working with The Vacationeer—I can’t recommend them enough, and they are one of the best in the Disney and Universal vacation planning industry.

 Final Thoughts: Universal Studios vs Islands of Adventure